Get Help Now

 About SunCloud Health Outpatient Treatment Center

 Those seeking drug and alcohol addiction treatment can enroll in one of the programs offered by SunCloud Health – Naperville Treatment Center.
-This drug rehab center specializes in providing help to those seeking recovery, so they offer an intensive outpatient program (IOP) and partial hospitalization program (PHP).
+As one of the best IOP rehab facilities in Illinois, this drug rehab center specializes in providing help to those seeking recovery, so they offer an intensive outpatient program (IOP) and partial hospitalization program (PHP).
 Learn more about them below:

 The partial hospitalization program (PHP) offered at this rehab center provides individuals with evidence based drug and alcohol addiction treatment in a hospital day treatment setting.
 Those enrolled in this program will be required to attend sessions five days a week for seven hours at a time.